Anti-phospholipid antibody syndrome (APLAS) is an autoimmune disease that causes the body to mount an attack against itself.

 - Get your blood tests done as suggested by your rheumatologist and/or hematologist

 People with anti-phospholipid antibody syndrome can lead active and productive lives with the right kinds of treatment.
-The medications available today are very effective.
-They can help get you back to leading a full life.
+The medications available today are very effective and can help get you back to leading a full life.

 Medications for Anti-Phospholipid Antibody Syndrome

-There are three main medications used to treat anti-phospholipid antibody syndrome .
-These are heparin, warfarin and aspirin.
-Your treatment plan will be tailored just for you depending on your symptoms.
+There are three main medications used to treat anti-phospholipid antibody syndrome: heparin, warfarin and aspirin.
+Every treatment plan is unique and tailored to individual symptoms.